-In recent years, Americans have become engulfed in fear and have allowed those fears to override everyday concerns.
+In recent years, Americans have become engulfed in fear to the point of allowing those fears to override everyday concerns.
 Think back in recent history:

 - In December of 1999, it was Y2K.
 The idea was that because computers were invented in the later part of the 20th century and no computer was designed to go beyond 1999, they were all going to shut down at midnight of 2000.
 There would be chaos all over the world.
 Social services would be cut off.
 It would be a disaster.
 Nothing happened.

 - In December of 2001 following 9/11, there was a very real fear in American culture over Islamic terrorism.
 Western civilization has dealt with this fear all the way back to the 7th century AD, and it ebbs and flows all through those centuries.
 Sadly, we saw that fear come to fruition in a very vivid way after 9/11, a very real fear that continues to this day.

 - In the fall of 2008, leading into the new year of 2009, there was a wide spread fear in American culture over the economic melt down that had occurred on September 1, 2008.
 First, Leman Brothers went bankrupt, followed by many other brokerage and financial institutions.
 An economic meltdown occurred on Wall Street and there was wide spread panic throughout the land, with people fearing they had lost all of their investments and their wealth – and many of them did lose everything.

 - Fast forward to 2020 and we’ve already seen global chaos and uncertainty, first from the devastation of Australia’s wildfires and now the global impact of the coronavirus and the ensuing impact on the worldwide economy.